 Lakeland Lodge – Historic site

-This small Sandbanks Provincial Park day-use area is just a quiet picnic area today.
-Before the government bought the land in 1974 it was a thriving holiday lodge with a history beginning over 200 years ago.
+This small Sandbanks Provincial Park picnic area was a thriving holiday lodge with a history over 200 years old before the government bought the land in 1974.

 The area was settled by the MacDonald Family after the war of 1812.
 After clearing the land for crops and livestock, the farm expanded to include orchards and dairy products.
-Ultimately five generations of MacDonalds earned their living from the land here.
+Ultimately five generations of MacDonalds earned their living from this land.

 Lakeshore Lodge – Historic site

 Like Lakeland, as the province was putting together the land for Sandbanks Provincial Park, it bought Lakeshore Lodge.
 After operating for almost 100 years, the province closed it in 1972.
 Today this is a large day-use picnic area.
-As you wander, you’ll find hints of the past splendour in odd bits of foundations.
+Wander and find hints of the past splendour in odd bits of foundations.

 Lakeshore Lodge began with a small home which the owner opened to guests.
 In 1876, new owners built a huge, 3-storey, first-class hotel with forty rooms on two upper floors with balconies and lake views.
 By the end of the 1800’s nine lakeview-cottages were added.
 The lodge’s main floor dining room sat over 100 people.